sunny4lab-project/Deploy-Qualys-Cloud-Agent-from-Microsoft-Defender-for-Cloud/README.md

 Microsoft Defender for Cloud.
 You should not choose this option if they want their assessment findings in their Qualys subscription.

-It is recommended that Qualys customers choose the BYOL solutions.
 **Deploy your configured third-party vulnerability scanner (BYOL - requires a separate license):** Choose this option if you already have an existing solution from Qualys.
 This option will expose vulnerability assessment findings to your Qualys subscription.